-Coconut oil is unique in that it is one of the best natural sources of medium- and short chain fatty acids, which give it its incredible health promoting properties.
+Coconut oil is unique in that it is one of the best natural sources of medium- and short chain fatty acids, which give it its incredible health-promoting properties.
 It has a totally different effect on the body from that of the typical long-chain fatty acids (both saturated and unsaturated) found abundantly in meat and vegetable oils.
 The medium-chain fatty acids in coconut oil are broken down and used predominately for energy production and therefore not stored as fat.
 Medium-chain fatty acids do not have a negative effect on blood cholesterol and also help protect against heart disease.

-Other health benefits of coconut oil – antimicrobial action, antioxidant properties, anti-fungal and antibacterial properties – can be attributed to the lauric acid, capric acid and caprylic acid that coconut oil contains.
+Other health benefits of coconut oil – antimicrobial action, antioxidant properties, anti-fungal and antibacterial properties – can be attributed to the lauric acid, capric acid, and caprylic acid that coconut oil contains.

 What is this cholesterol craziness about?

-Cholesterol is a natural substance in your body and the majority of cholesterol in your body does not come from food you eat but is manufactured in your own liver.
+Cholesterol is a natural substance in your body and the majority of cholesterol in your body does not come from the food you eat but is manufactured in your own liver.
 Cholesterol is a steroid that is essential for the production of adrenal and sex hormones and for the digestion of fat.

-In recent years high cholesterol levels and associated problems seem to be on the rise, despite the availability of low fat foods.
+In recent years high cholesterol levels and associated problems seem to be on the rise, despite the availability of low-fat foods.
 So where are the elevated cholesterol levels in the body coming from?
 Cholesterol imbalance can be the body’s reaction to poor lifestyle (high stress, low exercise etc.) and diet (increased sugar and refined white carbohydrates).
 To clear sugar from the blood the body secretes insulin.
 Insulin also influences how much cholesterol the liver produces.
 The more sugar you consume, the more insulin is secreted, therefore the more cholesterol is produced.

-If your lifestyle and diet are great then high cholesterol levels in the blood are often a symptom that something in the body is not right – usually it is caused by some kind of inflammation – and the body produces cholesterol to fix the inflammation.
-There can be other reasons behind raised cholesterol levels but in the first instance it’s best to focus on healing the inflammation and the causative factors of the high cholesterol levels.
+If your lifestyle and diet are great then high cholesterol levels in the blood are often a symptom that something in the body is not right – usually, it is caused by some kind of inflammation – and the body produces cholesterol to fix the inflammation.
+There can be other reasons behind raised cholesterol levels but in the first instance, it’s best to focus on healing the inflammation and the causative factors of the high cholesterol levels.
 Thanks to its anti-inflammatory properties coconut oil can safely be included in the diet and could be beneficial.

 You will find lots of useful information about the myth of cholesterol (and the statin drugs that the doctors prescribe to lower cholesterol levels) in the book “The Great Cholesterol Deception” by Dr. Peter Dingle.
-Dr Dingle has compiled a wealth of research – I found this book to be a great eye opener.
-You can listen to an interview with Dr Dingle on the subject of cholesterol here.
+Dr. Dingle has compiled a wealth of research – I found this book to be a great eye-opener.
+You can listen to an interview with Dr. Dingle on the subject of cholesterol here.

-Is a low fat diet good for us?
+Is a low-fat diet good for us?

 To sum it all up: Healthy fats are good for us and coconut oil is one of the best oils you can use.
 If you want to enjoy the immense health benefits of coconut oil, then make sure to choose organic, cold pressed, virgin coconut oil and not the refined stuff.
 This info here on coconut oil is really just the tip of the iceberg.
 I can highly recommend the book “The coconut oil miracle” by Bruce Fife for more detailed information.